Greginkansas/-openhab-openhab1wiki/Samples-Item-Definitions.md

 Sitemap:

     Switch item=Garage_Gate label="Garage" mappings=[ON="Go!"]
-The magic happens with `autoupdate="false"` which keeps the state even an ON command has been received.
+The magic happens with `autoupdate="false"` which keeps the current state, even if an ON command has been received.
 This way, it's always off unless you explicitly post an update to this item.

 ### How to set up voice control for use with HABDroid